jaseknighter/latkes/README.md

 * midi-controller (optional)

 # documentation
-* E1: switch between pages
+* E1: switch between screens
 * E2: select control
 * E3: change control
 * K1+E3: record a param (2nd page only)

-the script has two pages: waveform view and a gesture recorder view
+the script has two screens: waveform view and a gesture recorder view

 ## waveform view
 five parameters can be controlled from this view: